bonsai-lab-polimi/.github/profile/README.md

 The BONSAI Lab is a research laboratory of DEIB (Dipartimento di Elettronica, Informazione e Bioingegneria) at Politecnico di Milano.
 BONSAI’s research interests are in area of communication networks and advanced Internet technologies.

-The main research topics are in the field of:
+Our main research topics are in the field of:
 – Optical Networking
 – 5G Networks
 – Software Defined Networks (SDN) and Cloud Computing